-Garburators (or garbage disposal unit) may seem harmful enough tucked away in your kitchen sink.
+Garburators (or garbage disposal unit) may seem harmless enough tucked away in your kitchen sink.
 Many people feel good about using their garburator.
 After all, they are saving food waste from the landfill.
 Right?!
 But how eco friendly is your garburator?

 The cost of garburators

 If we’re talking cold hard dollars, then a study a few years back showed that garburators cost Metro Vancouver $2 million a year! $2 million to clean out all the fats, oils, grease, and general gunk that gets chopped up and passed through garburators.
 Basically our sewage systems were designed to deal with…. well, sewage.
 When people start using garburators that adds a lot of extra stuff which blocks up the pipes.
 This means our sewage systems need a lot more maintenance.
 Hence the $2 million per year bill.

 But, what is the environmental cost of using your garburator?
 This really depends on what happens to your food waste if it isn’t put down the garburator, as well as what happens to the organics waste in your sewage.
 Lets think about the former first, as this is the part that we have control over.

 If you compost at home, have a curbside collection or a convenient place to take your organics for composting then you should never need to use your garburator.
 Even if you consider fuel from pick-up vehicles and compostable/paper bags to store your food waste; you (and the environment) are always better to use home composting or local organics collection program for your food waste.